janwilmake/xymake/README.md

 - https://uithub.com/helloprkr/xymake-plus - Turn Your 𝕏 Into LLM-Ready Data: Threads, Bookmarks, Media & More
 - [@DefenderOfBasic](https://x.com/DefenderOfBasic) - Hierarchical file-structure data format (non-flat) - this is too different from this usecase. focus lies on full-context conversations.

-# X URL Structure Coverate
+# X URL Structure Coverage

 XYMake aims to follow the url structure of X with sensible extensions to it, such as allowing to choose the data format (.md, .json, .html, etc).
 This way, things are always easy to find, just change x.com/... into xymake.com/... and you can see!